-The Canadian Union of Postal Workers (CPUW) could strike as of Friday, May 23.
-Canada Post continues to post updates on the strike and negotiations on its website.
-This means Canada Post mail will not be processed, which may have an impact on St. Catharines residents, suppliers and customers.
+The Canadian Union of Postal Workers (CPUW) launched a national strike on Sept.
+25. Canada Post continues to post updates on the strike and labour discussions on its website.
+This means Canada Post mail will not be processed, which will have an impact on St. Catharines residents, suppliers and customers.

 While the City's modernization efforts such as e-billing and online payments have provided additional tools to conduct City business online, there are still some services which rely on the mail system.
 The City is working on alternative arrangements for some of these services to minimize the impact to residents and to ensure the business of the City can continue.